 I believe that understanding how your EVP is made up, you will avoid many mistakes made by companies when attracting, hiring and retaining staff because every company has an EVP, whether you are aware of it or not.

-Minchington (2005) defines an employer value proposition (EVP) as a set of associations and offerings provided by an organisation in return for the skills, capabilities and experiences an employee brings to the organization.
+Minchington (2005) defines an employer value proposition (EVP) as a set of associations and offerings provided by an organisation in return for the skills, capabilities and experiences an employee brings to the organisation.
 The EVP is an employee-centered approach that is aligned to an existing, integrated workforce planning strategies because it has been informed by existing employees and the external target audience.
 An EVP must be unique, relevant, and compelling if it is to act as a key driver of talent attraction, engagement and retention.